yasiralamriki/bookly/README.md

 To add a new language:

-1. Create a new directory in `client/public/locales/[language-code]/`
+1. Create a new file `client/public/locales/[language-code].json`
-2. Add a `translation.json` file with translated strings
+2. Add translated strings to the JSON file
 3. The application will automatically detect and switch based on browser preferences

 ### API Endpoints